Housing and Residential Life Policies 2024-2025

 Evidence suggesting an individual is selling and/or distributing illegal substances or synthetic type substances will be met with an elevated response due to the threat posed to the residential community.

-• Air fryers (not grill models), rice cookers, crockpots and instant pots with an automatic shut-off are approved, however only one can be plugged in at any given time.
+- Air fryers (no grill models), rice cookers, crockpots and instant pots with automatic shut-offs are approved only for use in kitchens, however only one can be plugged in at any given time.
+Residents in dorms may store but not use appliances in bedrooms.

 Due to the potential risk to the welfare of the campus community, devices with open flames are not allowed on campus.
 This includes unused items intended for decoration.
 If these elements are to be found in a resident’s assigned living area, they will be confiscated by staff and may not be returned.

 This includes but is not limited to candles and incense.
-Additional, blow torches and items used to cause intense flame (more than a standard lighter) are not allowed.
+In addition, blow torches and items used to cause intense flame (more than a standard lighter) are not allowed.

 Due to concerns related to the fire safety and sprinkler systems, students are prohibited from hanging/draping cloth across the ceilings of their assigned spaces.
-Residents cannot hang items from, block, or cover any fire equipment, such as sprinklers, smoke detectors, heat detectors, or fire extinguishers.
+Residents cannot hang items from, block or cover any fire equipment, such as sprinklers, smoke detectors, heat detectors or fire extinguishers.
+If students are found to have caused damage to fire equipment or damage resulting from tampering with fire equipment, they will be responsible for any cost incurred to fix the damage.

 Additionally, “daisy-chaining” or plugging multiple surge protectors/power strips together is not allowed.

-Storing grills within university housing is prohibited, including at the Glen Park and Big Bend Apartments.
+Storing grills within University housing is prohibited, including at Big Bend Apartments.
 This includes inside rooms/apartments, common walkways, in front of units and on patios or balconies.
-On campus, only the community grill provided near the WVA Clubhouse may be used and must be reserved.
-For the convenience of other residents, please leave the equipment, grills and area clean for the next resident.
-Failure to leave the area clean may result in a fine.
-See the Housing and Residential Life Office regarding the use of the community grill located adjacent to the WVA clubhouse.
-WVA, Glen Park and Big Bend residents and guests are not allowed to use personal grills anywhere on the property.
-Grill supplies meant to help start a fire, such as charcoal and wood, and/or flammable liquids such as gasoline, kerosene and lighter fluids, are not allowed.
+Big Bend residents and guests are not allowed to use personal grills anywhere on Housing property.
+Grill supplies meant to help start a fire, such as charcoal and wood, and/or flammable liquids such as gasoline, kerosene and lighter fluids are not allowed.

 Curtains and window coverings are strictly prohibited due to concerns related to emergency entrance and egress from buildings, as well as the fire grade of such objects.

-Additionally, windows are not permitted for use to hang items such as banners, flags or other potential fire/life safety hazards.
+Additionally, windows are not permitted for use to hang items such as banners, flags or other potential items that block the window at all or are outward-facing decorations that can be seen from outside the building.

 In order to provide a safe and secure residential area, residents and their guests are expected to follow the University Guest Policy and Procedures.

-• A resident is defined as a student who is currently assigned a bed space in campus housing at Webster University-Webster Groves Campus.
+- A resident is defined as a student who is currently assigned a bed space in campus housing at Webster University's Webster Groves Campus.

 The resident hosting guests may only host three (3) guests at a time during quiet hours.
-Guests who stay past 3 a.m. are considered overnight guests.
+Guests who stay past 2 a.m. are considered overnight guests.
 Overnight guests may only stay with the approval of the host’s roommate.
-Spacemates are expected to discuss and come to an agreement on expectations surrounding guests: when are they able to be present, what notice is requested ahead of their arrival, what expectations are there for face coverings in shared spaces, etc. In the event that assistance is needed to have or mediate these conversations, please reach out to your Resident Assistant or the Housing and Residential Life Office.
+Any resident may only have overnight guests a total of 14 nights per year, and guests may only stay a maximum of three consecutive nights at a time.
+Spacemates are expected to discuss and come to an agreement on expectations surrounding guests: when they are able to be present, what notice is requested ahead of their arrival, what expectations are there for behavior in shared spaces, etc. In the event that assistance is needed to have or mediate these conversations, please reach out to your Resident Assistant or the Housing and Residential Life Office.

-G2: Guests and Visitors Type 2: Guest Registration at East, West and Maria Halls
+G2: Guest Registration at East, West and Maria Halls

 If the residence hall front desk is open, a resident hosting a guest(s) must check in their guest(s) with the individual working at the front desk.
 When checking in at the front desk, the guest(s) will need to provide a valid picture ID (not including passports).
 At all other times, guests are expected to have a valid picture ID on their person.
 Guests may pick up their ID upon checking out with the front desk.
 If the front desk is closed when the guest(s) seeks to check out, they may obtain their ID from the Housing and Residential Life Office.

-G3: Guests and Visitors Type 3: Residency Verification at East, West and Maria Halls
+G3: Residency Verification at East, West and Maria Halls

 Every resident entering East, West or Maria Halls is required to show their student ID to the Desk Attendant who is staffing the front desk area.
 Staff members will use the provided residency sticker to confirm the student’s resident status.